globus-gladier/gladier-xpcs/README.md

 ## Reprocessing

-XPCS Reprocessing takes data already published in the portal and re-runs it on corr with a customized (with a qmap file) hdf file.
+XPCS Reprocessing takes data already published in the portal and re-runs it on corr with a customized (with a qmap file) HDF file.
 Reprocessing also has an extra step to rename the dataset to publish it under a different title in the portal.

 Although scripts exist here to test the reprocessing flow, the actual production flow is